Other Sources for Legal Help

 Where can I get free or inexpensive help?

-Legal Learn is a joint program of the State Bar and the Arizona Foundation for Legal Services & Education, in partnership with numerous legal organizations.
+Legal Learn is a joint program of the Arizona Foundation for Legal Services & Education and the State Bar, in partnership with numerous legal organizations.

 You can also visit www.AZLawHelp.org to search for information, download court forms, and find the legal agencies that serve Arizonans most in need.